 Monument Re is a Class E reinsurer and holding company of other European insurance entities.
-It is subject to Group Supervision by the BMA through Solvency II Equivalence attained on a permanent basis from the European Insurance and Occupational Pensions Authority.
+It is subject to Group Supervision by the BMA through Solvency II Equivalence attained on a permanent basis from the European Commission.

 Monument Re has an established track-record of acquiring life insurance portfolios across Europe.
-Since incorporation, fourteen (14) transactions have been signed as detailed in the table below.
-These transactions support the Company's strategy to build and grow the Ireland and Benelux platforms as well as demonstrating the capacity to develop and transact on opportunities in other territories.
+Since incorporation, nineteen (19) transactions have been signed.
+These transactions support the Company's strategy to build and grow the Ireland, Benelux and Crown Territories platforms as well as demonstrating the capacity to develop and transact on opportunities in other territories.